 (click a photo to enlarge in a lightbox)

-1. A round-shaped SDR manhole in Lyalin Lane, which is better known to general public since it lies in busy place and its photo can be found on many thematic websites.
-The date stamped on them, unlike the rectangular ones, is 1901, the very year when SDR was founded.
+1. A round-shaped SDR manhole in Lyalin Lane, which was originally known to general public since it lies in busy place and its photo can be found on many thematic websites.
+Unlike the rectangular covers, these were marked with 1901, the very year when the SDR was founded.
 Although this one cover seems to be particularly prepared and brought from elsewhere: original small ears cut off and two new ones attached, so it better fits the non-native clip.

 2. Another round hatch miraculously preserved in the alleys near Baumanskaya street.